-This car has no engine, no transmission and no differential: it weighs half of a normal car: each of its four wheels has an electric motor that allows it to contribute to the movement of the vehicle and to a quick change of direction: to current state, however, requires advanced motion control or is it really difficult (if not impossible) to drive.
+This car has no engine, no transmission and no differential: it weighs half of a normal car: each of its four wheels has an electric motor that allows it to contribute to the movement of the vehicle and to a quick change of direction: at the current state, however, requires advanced motion control or is it really difficult (not to say impossible) to drive it.

 Junmin Wang is an assistant professor of Mechanical Engineering at Ohio State University, and his team is building and testing the algorithms necessary for the onboard computer of a car like this to make it stable, receiving and analyzing data 100 times per second from the wheels. from the pedals and the steering wheel to coordinate each element and return a harmonic and safe movement.

-“Without coordinated control it would be impossible to manage such a vehicle,” Wang points out.
+"Without coordinated control it would be impossible to manage such a vehicle," says Wang.

 According to Wang, everything will depend on the improvement of the computational skills and on the improved algorithms: in our opinion we will not see things like this around for 5-10 years, better to be realistic.